Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 Some of the songs from this session also appear on:

 The Beatles spent this entire week of recording at Trident Studios.
-On October 1 and October 2, they worked on Paul McCartney’s “Honey Pie“.
-On October 3, they worked on George Harrison’s “Savoy Truffle“.
+On October 1 and October 2, they focused on Paul McCartney’s “Honey Pie“.
+The following day, they shifted to George Harrison’s “Savoy Truffle“.
 And on this day, October 4, they worked on Paul McCartney’s “Martha My Dear” and resumed work on “Honey Pie“.

 The session lasted from 4 pm to 4:30 am.
-They started working on the basic track of “Martha My Dear“, with Paul McCartney on piano and lead vocals, George Harrison on electric guitar and Ringo Starr on drums.
+They started working on the basic track of “Martha My Dear“, with Paul McCartney on piano, George Harrison on electric guitar and Ringo Starr on drums.
 John Lennon was absent from this session.
-By 6 pm, a basic track – named Take 1 – was recorded.
+By 6 pm, they had completed a basic track, referred to as Take 1.

 Solo vocal by Paul but his voice is double-tracked.
 That means you hear him twice over although the blending of his two vocal “takes” has been done so well it’s almost like hearing just one voice.
 NOT dedicated to Paul’s Good Dog Martha!
 A lovely ballad with rich orchestral backing.
 Theme is You Were Meant For Me.
 Incidentally Ringo bashed a hole in his brand new bass drum skin the night we started this track.